 - Joining Stop Junk Mail San Jose to keep your mailbox from flooding with unwanted mail and to reduce your household waste

 From reading the waste signs and informing peers about what you know, to boosting the share economy around campus, every Bronco can contribute to helping us reach our SCU zero-waste goal.
 There are programs all throughout campus to make it easier for everyone to participate:

 - The Pat Malley Fitness & Recreation Center hosts Terracycle brigades, or collection programs, in the main hallway past the front desk for protein bar wrappers, Brita filters and pitchers, personal beauty and care products, as well as other universal or e-waste like ink cartridges and batteries.

 - Residence halls and some academic buildings across campus offer paper towel composting.

 - Benson Memorial Center offers Eco-Trays, which are dishwasher-safe, reusable to-go containers that can be washed for you.

-- Just outside the Marketplace of Benson, within the Shapell Lounge, the Share Shelf offers students, faculty, and staff a free alternative to buying new school and office supplies at the bookstore.
+- Inside the Benson Memorial Center, on the west side (Swig Hall side), the Share Shelf is hosted in a glass room and offers students, faculty, and staff a free alternative to buying new school and office supplies at the bookstore.